ncbi/robotframework-pageobjects/README.md

 built-in IFT options.
 See the Built-in options section [above](#built-in-options-for-page) for options related to running tests in Sauce.

+Your page objects will automatically tag your Robot Sauce jobs with the test name and test status.

 ## Logging Reporting & Debugging

 ### Robot